web analytics

 SOUTH FLORIDA’S GOT TALENT

 Celebrate the stars of tomorrow at one of our most beloved annual events.
 This uplifting program spotlights the top three winners of the Alhambra Orchestra’s Concerto Competition, showcasing extraordinary young soloists from across South Florida.
 From virtuosic flair to lyrical beauty, each performance promises to inspire.
-The evening also features the world premiere of Symphonie Miniature by our Composition Competition winner, Jaden Chairéz.
-Mozart’s sparkling Marriage of Figaro Overture sets the tone for a night brimming with youthful artistry and unforgettable moments.
+Discover the extraordinary talent rising right here in South Florida.
+The evening also includes orchestral favorites that celebrate the artistry and versatility of the Alhambra Orchestra.

 TIME: 7:30 PM